mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

   transport connections.
 This allows associations to cache state and cryptographic key material to enable fast resumption of communication.

+- Transport protocol stack independence, allowing applications to be written in terms of the semantics best for the application's own design, separate from the protocol(s) used on the wire to achieve them.

 This work is the synthesis of many years of Internet transport protocol research and development.
 It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}},